jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/bigipbasics.rst

 HA Proxy to BIG-IP Quick Start
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you're already familiar with HA Proxy, learning F5 BIG-IP is straightforward once you learn the associated F5 terminology.
+If you are already familiar with HA Proxy, learning F5 BIG-IP is straightforward once you learn the associated F5 terminology.

 Here is a list of common HA Proxy configuration terminology and its F5 equivalent: